 Know what you want!

 If you know the major or specialization that you are going to pursue, then this is the best way to differentiate yourself from other applicants.
 Pick the subjects that you intend to pursue so colleges can judge your application based on your capabilities and skill.
 For instance, if you are planning to opt for a humanities course, then history or literature will be the right way to go.
-On the other hand, STEM courses will require you to attempt subjects such as Maths, Biology, Chemistry or Physics.
+On the other hand, STEM courses will require you to attempt subjects such as Mathematics, Biology, Chemistry or Physics.

 You must understand that each of these subjects has versions that allow you to pick the one that plays to your strengths.